MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/host-named-site-collection-architecture-and-deployment.md

 ### Create a root site collection
 <a name="section2b"> </a>

-A root site collection is a requirement for any Web application.
+A root site collection is a requirement for any web application.
 It's also necessary for crawling content.
-This site collection must have the same URL as the Web application.
-Currently, SharePoint prevents the creation of a host-named site collection with the same URL as a Web application.
+This site collection must have the same URL as the web application.
+Currently, SharePoint prevents the creation of a host-named site collection with the same URL as a web application.
 Therefore, the root site collection is created as a path-based site collection.

 ![A web application with a root site.](../media/HNSC_rootsite.jpg)